ALS and Frontotemporal Degeneration

 The current understanding of ALS with language deficits is still incomplete.
 Both the non-fluent agrammatic and semantic variants of primary progressive aphasia have been reported in association with ALS.

-Symptoms of frontotemporal degeneration (commonly: bvFTD symptoms) are often noticed first, with motor symptoms identified later.
-In addition to changes in behavior, personality and language skills that characterize FTD, people with ALS and FTD also have difficulty walking, standing, using their hands, speaking, swallowing, or breathing.
+Symptoms of one of the FTD disorders (most commonly bvFTD symptoms) are often noticed first, with motor symptoms identified later.
+In addition to changes in behavior, personality, and language skills that characterize FTD, people with ALS and FTD also have difficulty walking, standing, using their hands, speaking, swallowing, or breathing.
 The spinal cord and nerves outside the central nervous system (brain and spinal cord) that communicate with muscles are affected, as well as the frontal and temporal lobes.
 Motor symptoms may include:

 - Weakness in legs can lead to tripping and falls